28 Hampshire Street

 Lawrence, MA 01840

 Shawn has been in the dance field for over 30 years.
 He has danced professionally at Busch Gardens and also toured the world dancing on cruise ships.
 Shawn has received many high score and special awards for his choreography.
 He has also judged competitions and scholarship programs for many organizations.
 Shawn is the Treasurer, Performing Arts Competition Director, and Past President for Dance Masters of New England and is a National Examiner in Ballet, Tap, Jazz, Acro, and Modern.
 He is also serving as a National Area Director for Dance Masters of America and as a Conference Administrator for Rhee Gold's DanceLife Teacher Conference.
+Shawn is also on the Board of Directors for Dancers At Heart.... a non-profit organization that raises money for Boston Childrens Hospital, Make A Wish, and other charitable organizations.
 Shawn is very excited to share his love for the arts with your child.

 Eladia Cespedes (Instructor & Choreographer)

 Eladia started dancing at STAD when she was 8 years old.
-She danced at STAD for 10 years before going to Dean College where she received a Bachelors in Dance.
-Eladia has studied in Ballet, Tap, Jazz, Lyrical, Hip-Hop, Modern, Acrobatics/Gymnastics, and Creative Movement.
-She has also taken many fitness and athletic training / injury prevention classes.
-Eladia has performed with SimonWill Entertainment in their Michael Jackson Tribute Show and has also performed with Canobie Lake's Critters Live Shows and was the dance captain.
-Eladia has a great love and passion for dance and is incredibly happy to be teaching where she has grown up making so many friends that she considers her dance family.
+She trained for 10 years at STAD before going to Dean College where she received a Bachelors in Dance.
+She has studied in ballet, tap, jazz, lyrical, modern, hip-hop, acro/tumbling, and creative movement.
+Eladia has performed with SimonWill Entertainment in their Michael Jackson Tribute show, dancing as a monster in thriller.
+She has also performed with Canobie Lake's Critters Live shows as a critter and a dance captain.
+Eladia has a great love and passion for dance and is incredibly happy to be teaching where she has grown up making so many friends.

 Lillian Cryan (Instructor & Choreographer)